Russian coach: I wouldn't compete in Olympics under neutral flag

-CHEBOKSARY, Russia (Reuters) - Russian athletics coach Yury Borzakovsky said on Monday he would not compete under a neutral flag at the Rio Olympics in August should the Russian team not take part in the games.
+CHEBOKSARY, Russia, June 20 (Reuters) - Russian athletics coach Yury Borzakovsky said on Monday he would not compete under a neutral flag at the Rio Olympics in August should the Russian team not take part in the games.

 "I am a patriot of my country.
 I would only compete under Russian flag," Borzakovsky said at an athletics event in the central Russian region of Chuvashia.